Chapter 4 : Appleby Arrows v Caerphilly Catapults

 “Roxanne, I think that Jason Turner likes you.”
 Victoire said with a grin.

-“I think that he needs to learn that he can’t just buy my affection with flowers,” Roxanne told them, taking the flowers back off of Lily and turning around so that they could all leave, trying not to show that she was smelling the flowers again and attempting to keep the grin off of her face and the butterflies from filling her stomach again at the thought of Jason.
+“I think that he needs to learn that he can’t just buy my affection with flowers,” Roxanne told them, taking the flowers back off of Lily and turning around so that they could all leave.
+She tried not to show that she was smelling the flowers again as she attempted to keep the grin off of her face and the butterflies from filling her stomach again at the thought of Jason.

 A/N: The writing on the banner comes from the amazing Sam/TheHeirOfSlytherin :P